Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Transformer-based Soft Actor-Critic (T-SAC)

-CrossQ~\citep{bhatt2019crossq} removes target networks via batch normalization~\citep{ioffe2017batch} and bounded activations.
-In contrast, we eliminate Polyak updates with a short \emph{critic–freezing} schedule: at the start of each critic segment we \emph{snapshot} the online critic ($\phi \leftarrow \psi$), precompute and cache bootstrap targets $V_{\phi}(s)$ for all windows to be sampled, then freeze this target snapshot for the next $K$ updates while optimizing the online critic against the cached targets (reuse across $N_c$ windows; Gymnasium MuJoCo~\citep{towers2024gymnasium}: $K{=}20$; see App.~\ref{apx:detailed algorithm flowchart}).
-This lightweight decoupling curbs target drift without BRN or constrained activations.
-On local–motion benchmarks it yields stable training and matches or exceeds Polyak updates; a hard refresh every $K$ steps performs on par with—or better than—a soft copy.
-In very sparse–reward regimes (e.g., Box–Pushing–Sparse~\citep{fancy_gym}) we occasionally observe instability; in those cases we reinstate the conventional target update (see App.~\ref{apx: additional Experiments Results}).
-Overall, the freezing schedule is a simple drop–in path to training without continuous soft target updates in our setting; intuition is discussed in App.~\ref{apx:trajectories saved in replay buffer}.
+CrossQ~\citep{bhatt2019crossq} removes target networks via batch renormalization~\citep{ioffe2017batch} and bounded activations.
+In contrast, we eliminate Polyak updates with a short \emph{critic–freezing} schedule: at the start of each critic segment we snapshot the online critic ($\phi \leftarrow \psi$), precompute and cache bootstrap targets $V_{\phi}(s)$ for all windows in that segment, and then freeze this snapshot while optimizing the online critic against the cached targets for the next $K$ updates (reusing each segment across $N_c$ windows; Gymnasium MuJoCo~\citep{towers2024gymnasium}: $K{=}20$).
+This lightweight decoupling curbs target drift without batch renormalization or constrained activations, and on locomotion and sparse–reward tasks (e.g., Box–Pushing–Sparse~\citep{fancy_gym}) the resulting \emph{hard–copy} schedule yields stable training that matches or exceeds Polyak updates.

+Our scheme introduces a single hyperparameter, the freezing interval $K$, i.e., the number of critic updates for which we reuse a single value snapshot $V_{\phi}$.
+Because targets are computed once per segment before we enumerate windows, the minimum effective freezing interval is the segment length $L_{\text{seg}}$ (for locomotion tasks, $L_{\text{seg}} = 20$).
+Sweeping $K \in \{20, 100, 1000, 10000\}$ on Gymnasium MuJoCo Walker2d (Fig.~\ref{fig:abl-g}), we observe largely stable performance with only mild degradation for the largest $K$, suggesting that segment-level target caching already provides useful stabilization and that $K$ is not a brittle hyperparameter in our setting.